Essential Facts about Fats

 It would be very convenient if health could be bought in a bottle.
 But health results from healthful living.
 The best way to get the essential fatty acids you need is by eating a health-promoting diet derived exclusively from whole natural foods.

-General dietary analysis of a one-week menu of health promoting recipes
+Below: General dietary analysis of a one-week menu of health promoting recipes

 Based on menus from The Health Promoting Cookbook, by Dr. Alan Goldhamer

 This chart lists the average daily nutrient content of the recommended daily allowance for an average female 20 to 50 years old.
 Any specific individual may require more or less total food intake, depending on factors such as height, weight, age, and energy expenditure.
 This diet is derived exclusively from whole natural foods, including fresh fruits and vegetables, and the variable addition of raw nuts and seeds, whole grains, and legumes.
 It excludes all meat, fish, fowl, eggs, and dairy products, as well as added oil, salt, and sugar, and dietary drugs such as tea, coffee, alcohol, and tobacco.